notthelewis/showcases/rust/blewis/PROTO.md

 | map     !
 1 !
 1 !
 1 |
 |---------!---!---!---|
 ```
-The reason for this format is because the encode and decode implementations will be _almost_ branchless, regardless
+The reason for this format is because the encode and decode implementations could be _almost_ branchless, regardless if
-of whatever is being chosen.
+considered properly.
 There are a couple down sides to this approach.
-The first and foremost being protocol flexibility.

 I've gone for the approach of maximum entropy; if later on down the line I wanted to modify the protocol, it would likely
-mean large modifications
+mean large modifications.
+I'm willing to take that risk on in order to ensure that data is encoded in as small a fashion
+as is possible.

+I'm also tempted to use some kind of compression for large strings / arrays / maps.
+I'm thinking of using Facebook's Zstandard,
+as there's an implementation for it in almost all languages.
+This should make using it on different clients quite
+easy.

 ## Integer